jaxxstorm/hookpick/README.md

 # Building

-If you want to contribute, we use [glide](https://glide.sh/) for dependency management, so it should be as simple as:
+If you want to contribute, we use [Go Modules](https://github.com/golang/go/wiki/Modules) for dependency management, so it should be as simple as:

  - cloning this repo into `$GOPATH/src/github.com/jaxxstorm/hookpick`
- - install glide if needed: `curl https://glide.sh/get | sh`
+ - run `go get -u` from the directory
- - run `glide install` from the directory
+ - run `go mod tidy` from the directory
  - run `go build -o hookpick main.go`

+## Building Docker Image

+If you want to build the Docker image:

+ - cloning this repo into `$GOPATH/src/github.com/jaxxstorm/hookpick`
+ - run `docker build -t hookpick .` from the directory

+You should have a tiny image `hookpick` which is less than 5 Mb.

+For using it :

+ - Create you configfile `.hookpick.yaml`
+ - Run docker command `docker run -v $(pwd)/.hookpick.yaml:/.hookpick.yaml:ro hookpick status`
+ -
+__Nota__: you can change `status` by one of the program command. (`unseal` if omited)